 •Change in administration: In response to the COVID-19 pandemic and the remote learning policies adopted by Delaware schools, the Delaware School Survey was converted to an online format in lieu of the traditional paper and pencil format.
 Districts and Schools could choose to participate using either the online format or paper and pencil format.
 The majority of the 2021 Delaware School Survey data was collected via an online survey platform Qualtrics.
 Both formats have the same questions and do not collect personal identifying information.

 •Change in 2021 response rate: As a result of the COVID-19 pandemic, school closures, and changes in the approach to the Delaware School Survey administration, users of the 2021 Delaware School Survey data should note that response rates are lower than average.
 As a result, some changes observed in trend data among the 2020 and 2021 data may be partially influenced by these external events and the change in response rate.

 New in 2019!
 See below for slides that highlight the trends of major patterns of consumption.
 Please download and use the slides for your organization’s presentation and other use.

-In order to access Delaware School Survey data at the school level or the school district level, please complete the DSS Data Request Form and send it to Jim Highberger at email@example.com.
+In order to access Delaware School Survey data at the school level or the school district level, please complete the DSS Data Request Form and send it to Dr. Rochelle Brittingham at firstname.lastname@example.org.
 Please note that the form must be signed by the school principal or district superintendent and must state exactly what data are requested (what year) and to whom the data should be released.
 The form can be signed and submitted electronically if it is sent from the principal’s or superintendent’s official email address.

 Important Domains of Youth Health and Wellness Measured by DSS